RedisLabs/redislabs-docs/content/rc/concepts/clustering.md

 benefit from using the cluster without performing any code changes, even if they were not designed to use it beforehand.

-When creating or editing a Redis database on Redis Cloud Pro, the system automatically calculates the number of shards needed based on the database memory limit and required throughput.
+When creating or editing a Redis database on Redis Cloud, the system automatically calculates the number of shards needed based on the database memory limit and required throughput.

-**Note:** For Redis Cloud Essentials, clustering is only available in the "Pay-As-You-Go" subscription.
+**Note:** For Redis Cloud, clustering is only available in the "Pay-As-You-Go" subscription.

 ![subscription-selection-2](/images/rcessentials/subscription-selection-2.png?width=600&height=221)